-- to provide a durable, long lasting, skid resistant surface
+- provide a durable, long lasting, skid resistant surface

 Vinyl Membrane Construction

 Manufacturers add UV screens and stabilizers to prolong the life of PVC materials.
 These additions are designed to assist the vinyl to resist cracking, embrittlement and discoloration.
-The thicker the vinyl is, the greater its resistance to UV degradation.
+Some vinyl products are produced without any UV and Mildew Inhibitors in the bottom ply of the membrane.
+Duradek is manufactured for the highest quality with these important ingredients in both the top and bottom ply.

 North American building codes dictate that 60 mil is the required thickness for pedestrian traffic roofing membranes (commercial flat roofs only require only 48 mil thickness).
 Today there are many decks still benefiting from the waterproof protection of 24 mil vinyl.
 When in doubt of how thick a deck or flat roof vinyl needs to be, always refer to the current building code standards.